Self-Organized Pattern Formation in Geological Soft Matter: Physical types of geological soft matter

 \subsection{Polymers}

-A polymer is formed of large macromolecules having repeating subunits.
-Some minerals in the earth's crust, alumino-silicate such as clays, quartz, feldspar, and amphiboles, have polymeric atomic structures and thus are instances of geological polymers (Fig.~\ref{fig:polymer}).
-There is a field of research into geopolymers, however in this literature these are generally synthetic, rather than naturally occurring materials, but composed, typically, of alumino-silicates \cite{davidovits1994}.
-There are also petroleum-based geopolymers \cite{kim2006}.
+A polymer is a macromolecule composed of repeating structural subunits.
+In the Earth's crust, many alumino-silicate minerals, including clays, quartz, feldspar, and amphiboles, have polymeric atomic structures and thus can be regarded as geological polymers (Fig.~\ref{fig:polymer}).
+Agates (Sec.~\ref{sec:agates}) and opals (Sec.~\ref{sec:opals}) are examples.
+The term \emph{geopolymer} is also used in materials research, though here it usually refers to synthetic substances, typically alumino-silicate in composition~\cite{davidovits1994}, with petroleum-based variants also described~\cite{kim2006}.